Category Howard Lerner

 UJA-Federation of New York features The Dura Europos Project: An Ancient Site Interpreted Through 21st Century Eyes This exhibit is a project of the Jewish Art Salon.
 Exhibit on view till June 11, 2012.
 Guest Speakers March 27 Richard McBee and Joel Silverstein, Curators, Jewish Art Salon.
 Yona Verwer, President, Jewish Art Salon UJA-Federation of […]

 Artists examine what the ancient Dura Europos artists did with subject, style, history, idea, underlying texts and their myriad commentaries, and they provide their own 21st century interpretations.
 This includes depictions of the Jewish texts, episodes from history, ideas of the sacred, evoking a historical style, Jewish and pagan identities, and sacred space.
-This […]
+This exhibit, […]

 This exhibit, which is curated by Richard McBee and Joel Silverstein, features artists who have been moved by the idea of the sacred in their work, including concepts of divinity and or the sublime.
 The exhibit takes place from Oct.
 3 to Nov.
 22, 2010, at the Charter Oak Cultural Center in Hartford, Conn., and the […]